-The following two listings - IV.A. and IV.B. - set forth the in-state activities that are presently treated by the signatory state as "Unprotected Activities" or "Protected Activities".
-Such listings may be subject to an amendment by addition or deletion that appears on the individual signatory state's Signature Page attached to this Statement.
-[Note: a list of states that have adopted this Statement, together with a compilation of such additions and deletions, is available from the MTC].
+The following two listings - IV.A. and IV.B. - set forth the in-state activities that are presently treated by the signatory s Supporting State as "Unprotected Activities" or "Protected Activities."
+Such These listings, as well as the contents of IV.C., may be subject to an amendment by addition or deletion that appears on the individual signatory state's Signature Page attached to this Statement.
+[Note: a list of states that have adopted this Statement, together with a compilation of such additions and deletions, is available from the MTC] amended by each Supporting State.

-The signatory state has included on the list of "Protected Activities" those in-state activities that are either required protection under P.L.
+Each Supporting State may choose, in its discretion, to treat any in-state activity as protected, even if P.L.
+86-272 does not required protection.
+The signatory state has included on the list of "Protected Activities" those in state activities that are either required protection under P.L.
 86-272; or, if not so required, that the signatory state, in its discretion, has permitted protection.
-The mere inclusion of an activity on the listing of "Protected Activities", therefore, is not a statement or admission by the signatory state that said activity is required any protection under the Public Law.
+The mere inclusion of an activity on the listing of "Protected Activities" by a state, therefore, is not a statement or admission by the signatory that state that said the activity is required any protection under the Public Law.